piwesajopo/raspberrypi-kb/Using-fdisk.md

 Syncing disks.
 ```

-***Don't worry if you see any errors.
-Eject the Drive and re-insert to make sure your kernel releases the old partition.***
+*Don't worry if you see an error like the one in this example.
+Eject the Drive and re-insert to make sure your kernel releases the old partition.
+The reason for the last error was that the filesystem was still mounted (I intentionally didn't run the umount /dev/sda2 command).*

-The reason for the last error was that the filesystem was still mounted (didn't run the umount /dev/sda2 command).
+### Creating a New Partition:

 After inserting your disk again, let's make sure everything is as expected:
 ```
-sudo fdisk /dev/sda
+$ sudo fdisk /dev/sda

 Welcome to fdisk (util-linux 2.33.1).
 Changes will remain in memory only, until you decide to write them.